 Students are introduced to the art of puppetry as a form of story telling and learn about shadow puppets, hand puppets, rod puppets, and marionettes.
 They work in small groups to adapt or write a story into a script, design their backdrop and puppets, and choreograph staging to bring the tale to life.

-Take a look at this year's puppet show, Winter Tales:
+Take a look at last year's puppet show, Winter Tales:

 Three puppet shows adapted from winter stories, including The Winter Picnic, a beloved picture book written by our co-founder, Robert Welber, and illustrated by Deborah Ray.